njz3/vJoyIOFeederWithFFB/README.md

 the best torque control capability: Scud Race, Daytona 2, Sega Rally 2, E.C.A, Dirt Devils, Nascar, F355 Challenge, ...
-- almost all Sega Naomi, Lingbergh, Ringedge/wide up to the latest PC based servoboard using FFB controller : Initial D series, Outrun 2 series, ...
+- almost all Sega Naomi, Lingbergh, Ringedge/wide up to the latest PC based servoboard using direct serial communication: Initial D series, Outrun 2 series, ...
-- almost all Happ or DC-motor based cabinets (Midway, new Sega cabinets) using either an L6204 or a PWM2HAPP motor control board: Grid, Sega Rally 3, Cruis'n series
+- almost all Happ or DC-motor based cabinets (Midway, new Sega cabinets) using either an L6204, BTS7960 or a PWM2HAPP motor control board: Grid, Sega Rally 3, Cruis'n series

-In most cases, FFB effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).
+In most cases, FFB effects are emulated by cheating with fast constant-torque commands at 5ms (200Hz) or 10ms (100Hz).
 This allows for full effects to be played on your setup, whatever the underlying driveboard can provide.
-Emulating requires at least the constant torque effect to be operationnal on your motor driver (ie a rumble-only setup cannot be used).
+Emulating effects requires at least the constant torque effect to be operationnal on your motor driver (ie a rumble-only setup cannot be used).

-Calibration of the wheel rotation and analog inputs can pe performed from the GUI to map your physical wheel amplitude to the maximum vJoy amplitude (0..32768), same for pedals motion.
+Calibration of the wheel rotation and analog inputs can pe performed from the GUI to map your physical wheel amplitude to the maximum vJoy amplitude, same for pedals.
 Digital inputs are mapped to buttons and remapping is possible using the GUI.
-This allows to finally handle your personnal setup.
+This allows to finally handle your personnal setup whatever the wiring has been done.

-Outputs (to drive lamps) are retrieved for MAME, Supermodel (model 3), m2emulator, and OutputBlasters plugin games (Teknoparrot) using either MAME Windows Output system, or direct raw memory read (model 2).
+Outputs (to drive lamps) are retrieved for MAME, Supermodel (model 3), m2emulator, and OutputBlasters plugin games (Teknoparrot) using either MAME Windows Output system, network output system (MAME/flycast), or direct raw memory read (model 2).
 Already a lot of games are handled properly, and more are added over the time.
 Many thanks to SailorSat& BigPanik and Boomslangnz for all their work.

 The software also allows to define "control sets" for a unique configuration per game or per emulator.
 The control sets store parameters that can be tuned according to each game or emulator behavior.
-Using runtime auto-detection based on current running process and main window's title, the software will automatically switch its configuration according to the current game playing.
+Using runtime auto-detection based on current running process name and main window's title, the software will automatically switch its configuration according to the current game playing.